Updated: May 29, 2025

 What are the implications of buying property in Portugal for residency or citizenship?

 It is no longer possible to invest in property in Portugal under the Golden Visa scheme.
 This investment pathway was discontinued in October 2023.
-However, attractive investment options remain on the table, such as the Portugal Golden Visa investment fund pathway.
+There remain, however, attractive investment options on the table, such as the Portugal Golden Visa investment fund pathway.

 How has the Portuguese real estate market been performing recently?

-The Portuguese real estate market has been resilient, with steady growth in property prices and increasing demand from both domestic and international buyers.
-2023 and 2024 also saw a record number of tourists flocking to Portugal, highlighting the demand for short term rentals, while tech companies and digital nomads continue to seek out long-term rental options in key cities, such as Lisbon, Porto, and Braga.
+The Portuguese real estate market has been resilient, with steady growth in property prices and growing demand from both domestic and international buyers.
+2024 also saw a record number of tourists flocking to Portugal, highlighting the demand for short term rentals, while tech companies and digital nomads continue to seek out long-term rental options in key cities, such as Lisbon, Porto, and Braga.